plusjade/jekyll-bootstrap/_posts/usage/2011-10-28-deployment-and-hosting.md

 layout: page
 categories : usage
 title : Deployment &amp; Hosting
+description: |
+  Jekyll Bootstrap is built to deploy instantly to GitHub Pages.
+  However you can also deploy to your own server as well as Amazon S3.
 ---

-Deploying a jekyll-based website comes in two flavors.
-You can deploy to GitHub Pages or you can deploy to your own custom server.

 ## Deploy Jekyll to GitHub Pages